dhanush1109/NEWS-Classifier/README.md

 Place the trained model (the_model.h5), label encoder (encoder_kaggle.pkl), and tokenizer (tokenizer_kaggle.pkl) files in the same directory as the app.py script.

 # Dataset
-Make sure you extract the SCV fle named  "News_Category_Dataset" before you go ahead and run the code.
+Make sure you extract the SCV fle named  "News_Category_Dataset.csv" before you go ahead and run the code.

 # Installation